Textile Museum of Canada seeks new Director & CEO

 Boston-based search firm Arts Consulting Group (ACG) has been retained by the Textile Museum of Canada to aide in the search for its next director and CEO.

-As a national, charitable, non-profit cultural and educational organization with an accomplished and dedicated curatorial staff, the Textile Museum focuses on the exhibition, collection, conservation, and research of textiles, as well as the production of inclusive public programs that foster awareness of the diverse cultural values of textiles and textile practices.
+As a Canadian, charitable, non-profit cultural and educational organization with an accomplished and dedicated curatorial staff, the Textile Museum focuses on the exhibition, collection, conservation, and research of textiles, as well as the production of inclusive public programs that foster awareness of the diverse cultural values of textiles and textile practices.
 Its core vision is to inspire understanding of human experience through textiles; to ignite creativity, inspire wonder, and spark conversation and learning through the stories held within its international collection; and to ensure constant active engagement with both historic and contemporary artistic practices.
 The Textile Museum has also nurtured and supported a Creative in Residence program through a seed grant for emerging artists that it hopes to continue with additional funding.

 In addition to 12,500 square feet of public space, the museum is innovative in its approach to interactive, digital platforms.
 It has a specialized reference library, conservation department, gift and book shop, and collections management and research area to support the Textile Museum’s operations.
 An auditorium for meetings and seminars, as well as an education gallery, provide space for public programming and hands-on, interactive experiences.